-Steve Goodman, co-founder of Morning Lane Associates and the Reclaiming Social Work model, is speaking at our leadership seminar next month.
+Steve Goodman, co-founder of Morning Lane Associates and the Reclaiming Social Work model, is speaking at our Stories of Change event next month.
 We spoke to him ahead of the event to discuss his career in social work, the need for the Reclaiming Social Work model, and what we can expect to hear on 10 May.

 What inspired you to embark on a career in social work?